FreezyAG/microservice-app/README.md

-# microservice-app
+# boilerplate-graphql-app
-A basic micro-service app
+This is a microservice app